Keywords Are the Key to Making your Job Posting Searchable

 - What terms might a job seeker search for in order to find a job like yours?

-To find the answers, brainstorm as many phrases as possible, look at competitor listings and use free keyword research tools on the Web like the Google AdWords Keyword Tool to expand the list of keyword phrases for your listing.
+To find the answers, brainstorm as many phrases as possible, look at competitor listings and use free keyword research tools online to expand the list of keyword phrases for your listing.

 Your keyword phrases in your job posting should be specific, not general (i.e., ‘sales job’ may describe the job generally, but ‘financial services sales job’ would be a better phrase to target.)
 Also keep in mind that the more general or broad a keyword phrase is, the more competition there will be for it.